top of page

 Paoay Church (Simbahan ng Paoay)

-Paoay Church (Simbahan ng Paoay), or officially the Saint Augustine Church, is famous for its distinctive triangular Earthquake Baroque facade highlighted by the enormous buttresses on the sides and back of the building.
+Paoay Church (Simbahan ng Paoay), or officially the Saint Augustine Church, and as picture above, is famous for its distinctive triangular Earthquake Baroque facade highlighted by the enormous buttresses on the sides and back of the building.
 It was built in the early 18th century CE.
 The inner structure is more visible inside the nave.

 Oriental, in particular Javanese decor are found throughout the church, interior and exterior.